 All of these signs can point to pregnancy.
 (We also have some ‘Very Early Pregnancy Signs‘ if you are interested).
 If you feel other symptoms such as pelvic or abdominal pain, or lightheadedness, call your practitioner immediately.
 These can be signs of ectopic pregnancy.

 When you are trying to conceive, there are so many myths.
 A few of our favourites include elevating your hips after intercourse, making love while standing, or drinking various elixirs.
 What we do know, is that conception can only occur around the time of ovulation.
 Ovulation is when an egg is released, and for most women, happens approximately two weeks after the start day of your last menstrual cycle.

 Q. Should I see my Doctor for a “trying” visit?

 If you are not one of the lucky few who feels great during the first trimester, read on.
 As hormones shift in early pregnancy, morning sickness, nausea and vomiting can wreak havoc on daily life.
-You can try the preggo pops, tums and dry crackers, but there are a few other options as well.
+For morning sickness rememedies you may have tried preggo pops, tums and dry crackers, but there are a few other options as well.
 Motherisk is run through Toronto’s Hospital for Sick Children and provides excellent support for pregnancy and parenting.
 The phenomenal Nausea and Vomiting in Pregnancy (NVP) forum is great.